- Premium features included

 As for MailerLite vs. Kit—both target creators but take different approaches.
 Kit (formerly ConvertKit) was built specifically for bloggers, authors, and course creators with visual automations, email sequences, and monetization tools like paid subscriptions and tip jars.

-MailerLite offers better design flexibility through its drag-and-drop editor plus email marketing tools like landing pages and pop-ups.
+MailerLite offers better design flexibility through its drag-and-drop builder, plus email marketing tools like landing pages and pop-ups.
 Visual creators prefer MailerLite’s design options; Kit works better for creator-centric workflows and digital product sales.
 The choice comes down to what matters more: design versatility (MailerLite) or creator-specific features (Kit).
 Both serve their niches well.

 MailerLite vs. Mailchimp